 The Scottish Burden of Disease (SBoD) study team have published comprehensive estimates of the burden of disease and injury in Scotland for 2015 [1].
-The purpose of this technical overview is to provide background information on the data and methodology used, noting any caveats associated with estimating the burden of Lower Respiratory Infections (LRI) in SBoD.
+The purpose of this technical overview is to provide background information on the data and methodology used, noting any caveats associated with estimating the burden of other musculoskeletal disorders (OMSKD) in SBoD.
+OMSKD contains all musculoskeletal disorders NOT coded as arthritis, gout or neck and lower back pain, and includes conditions such as ankylosing spondylitis, arthralgia, Behcet's disease and carpal tunnel syndrome.